3dbeb41841bfbfcc24d55143816cf7f1/ajax-and-express/README.md

 While we're going to be tackling some advanced front-end frameworks in the next unit, you, as a junior full-stack developer, need to be able to do something awesome with the APIs you're learning to make.
 So we're going to tackle the basics and build on them even further, later.

+## Let's look at the web's plumbing - (5 mins)

+The core of it a web client (which may be a browser) makes a request to a web server.
+A web server makes a response.
+Let's take a closer look...

+**YOU DO**

+- Go to Chrome
+- Open the Javascript console
+- Choose the Network tab, make sure the red "record" button is red and "Preserve log" is checked.
+- Then go to your favorite website.

+Down the left side of the screen you see all the requests that went into assembling that webpage.
+Click on one line, and you can look at all the data that went back and forth for that one request.

+## Useful tools in Chrome: `jquery-injector`

+jQuery is the most widely used Javascript library in the world, but occasionally you'll encounter a site that doesn't use it.
+If so, you can inject it using a handy extension called [jquery-injector](https://chrome.google.com/webstore/detail/jquery-injector/indebdooekgjhkncmgbkeopjebofdoid?hl=en).

 ## Setup - Codealong (5 mins)

 While we're still learning the ins-and-outs of building APIs, lets use an already-made API for today.
 We'll use one that works a lot like Mongo and Express and comes with RESTful resources out of the box.